westrepo/GameWritersSurvey2019.github.io/index.md

 # 2019 Game Writers Survey

-Welcome!
-The 2019 Game Writers Survey asked how writers in the game industry were being paid, treated, and what they'd like to do about it.
+The 2019 Game Writers Survey was created by writers and labor activists in the game idustry.
+Our maain goal was to better understand what things we all shared in common and how this knowledge can be used to improve working conditions for us

 Table of contents markdown